Who can be a Police Unity Tour Member?

 What equipment do I need to participate?

 All riders must have a mechanically sound and functional bicycle, helmet and eye protection.
 We HIGHLY suggest that the bicycle is a "road" bike, and not a mountain or hybrid type.
 Chapter IX has significant elevation changes in it's route and riding a mountain or hybrid cycle will make the ride more difficult.

 Do I have to wear something specific while participating in the Tour?

 Yes, the organization has uniform requirements.

-All riders must wear a PUT jersey (short or long sleeve) everyday and black riding shorts/pants, a helmet, and eye protection.
+All riders must wear a PUT jersey (short or long sleeve) everyday, black riding shorts/pants, a PUT helmet cover, and eye protection.

 All support personnel must wear a blue support polo everyday and either black, blue, or khaki shorts or pants.

 The mileage is approximately 270 miles.
 The ride will be a mixture of flat roads, hills, twisty back roads, high traffic areas, and beautiful scenic roads.